Indiana Probate | Inheritance Advances in Indiana

 With an inheritance advance from IFC, you can access the money your loved one meant for you to have right away.
 The process is fast and easy and you decide how much of your inheritance you’d like to receive immediately.
 Whether you have bills to pay, car payments to make, home improvements, vacation plans, etc. – the money is yours to use however you’d like.

 And unlike with a probate loan, an inheritance advance doesn’t leave you liable for repayment if your estate ends up with less funds than expected by the end of the probate process.
 With over 25 years of experience and over $200 million advanced to thousands of heirs across the country just like you, we have the expertise and size to help you immediately.
-Let our friendly staff give you a free, no obligation consultation.
+Let our friendly staff give you a free, no-obligation consultation.
 We’re more than happy to walk you through the Indiana probate process and answer all of your questions.

 There are no hidden fees, no monthly payments and credit and income are never an issue.
 There’s no need to wait years for what’s yours; call us today for a cash advance in Indiana and start accessing your money right away.